hanabi/hanabi.github.io/examples/Safety_Charm.md

 - The next player is Bob.
 Bob can see that this is a clearly *Declined 5 Pull*, since Cathy would have been able to unambiguously decipher a 5 clue as a *Pull*, not a *Stall*.
 - Therefore, Bob knows this is calling on him to *Charm*.
 - Bob blind-plays his slot 4, yellow 1.
 - Cathy now understands that this was a *Safety Charm*.
-Floriman's blind-play promises wortel a 5 on slot 1 (the next unclued card directly to the left of the 1).
+Floriman's blind-play promises Cathy a 5 on slot 1 (the next unclued card directly to the left of the 1).

 ### Example 2